Alex is the founder and director of ScottWhitbyStudio, and works personally on all the projects in the studio.

 Studio Project Leader

-Paulina has been working with ScottWhitbyStudio since its inception and hasbeen involved with a wide range of projects of varying size and type.
+Paulina has been working with ScottWhitbyStudio since its inception and has been involved with a wide range of projects of varying size and type.

 She studied graphic design at Malmo University in Sweden and followed this with a first class honours degree in Architecture at the University of East London where she was awarded numerous prizes.

-Having worked on architectural projects in London, Russia, Finland and the USA, Paulina has extensive language skills and international approach to design.
+Having worked on architectural projects in London, Russia, Finland and the USA, Paulina has extensive language skills and an international approach to design.
 She has been a key player in the design and construction of a substantial private villa in Saudi Arabia where her detail-oriented approach to the project has influenced the designs.

 Closer to home, Paulina was responsible for the redevelopment of a family home in Oxfordshire.
 She was closely involved at every stage from initial consultations with the client to construction, and was instrumental in creating a space for thefamily that was intimate and warm, yet allowed space for future growth.